pgherveou/squid/README.md

 Squid
 =====

-Squid compiles your coffee, jade and stylus files, and can publish all your assets to amazon s3
+Squid compiles your coffee, jade and stylus files, and publish  your assets to amazon s3

 Install